Series: Performance Dashboards

 Communicating Agents

 The agent is on a non-ACD call, and, in relation to agent utilization and call routing, Genesys Cloud treats the non-ACD call like an ACD call.
 For example, administrators could configure agent utilization so Genesys Cloud does not route new interactions to agents while they are on an ACD or non-ACD call.
-This status only appears if administrators have selected “Block calls when on a non-ACD call (excludes transfers)” within the agent utilization configuration.
+This status only appears if administrators have selected “Count non-ACD calls in utilization capacity” within the agent utilization configuration.

 Idle Agents